Future Conservation Heroes

-Our Turtles in Schools program allows children, teachers and school networks to connect with turtles and their environments, as well as develop accredited skills and learning and vocational pathways that puts the environment front and center.
+Our Turtles in Schools program brings together children, teachers and schools to connect with turtles and their environments.
+This program also provides opportunities to develop accredited skills, scientific learning and undertake vocational pathways that puts the environment at the forefront.

-Our programs are designed to be hands on and have direct conservation benefits.
-Ultimately, the Turtles in Schools program will provide curriculum and training to allow any school and teacher to participate.
+Our programs are designed to be hands-on and aligned to direct conservation benefits.
+Ultimately, the Turtles in Schools program will provide curriculum and training to enable any school and teacher to participate.